-Beyond Lee’s military goals, the invasion was driven by economic and political motives.
-The Southern armies were in need of provisions.
+Beyond Lee’s military goals, economic and political motives drove the invasion.
+The Southern armies needed provisions.
 Taking the war north would allow Virginia farmers to harvest their crops, unmolested by Union troops.
-Additionally, the invasion would enable Southern troops to commandeer supplies from Northern farmers.
-Lee also hoped that giving Northerners a taste of war would serve to diminish their resolve.
+The invasion also would enable Southern troops to commandeer supplies from Northern farmers.
+Lee also hoped that giving Northerners a taste of war would diminish their resolve.
 Finally, a victory on Northern soil might induce European powers to lend support to the South.

-Meanwhile, alarmed by the vulnerability of the nation’s capital, President Lincoln turned to Major General George McClellan to reinvigorate the Federal forces to stop Lee’s advance.
+Meanwhile, alarmed by the vulnerability of the nation’s capital, U.S. President Abraham Lincoln turned to Major General George McClellan to reinvigorate the Federal forces to stop Lee’s advance.
 Known for his organizational skills, McClellan quickly rebuilt his demoralized Army of the Potomac into a formidable force.

 Realizing the importance of the document, the jubilant Union commander exclaimed to Brigadier General John Gibbon, “Now I know what to do!
 Here is a paper with which, if I cannot whip Bobby Lee, I will be willing to go home.”
-Knowing that Lee had divided his army, McClellan determined to take the initiative and advance to a position that would prevent the Rebel army from reuniting before he could defeat it in detail.
+Knowing that Lee had divided his army, McClellan determined to take the initiative and advance to a position that would prevent the Confederate Army from reuniting before he could defeat it.

-Suspecting McClellan’s intentions, Lee slowed the Union army’s advance through the passes of South Mountain while the Army of Northern Virginia reunited.
-When McClellan arrived near Sharpsburg, in central Maryland, on September 16, he discovered that Lee had established a battle line west of Antietam Creek, stretching along Hagerstown Turnpike for roughly 2.5 miles.
+Suspecting McClellan’s intentions, Lee slowed the Union Army’s advance through the passes of South Mountain while the Army of Northern Virginia reunited.
+When McClellan arrived near Sharpsburg, in central Maryland, on September 16, he discovered Lee had established a battle line west of Antietam Creek, stretching along Hagerstown Turnpike for roughly 2.5 miles.
 The northern end of the line started about two miles north of Sharpsburg; the southern end of the line ended about one-half mile below the small town.

 As McClellan’s army prepared to bivouac for the evening, McClellan drafted a straightforward battle plan.
-The next day, his army would strike at each of Lee’s flanks simultaneously, followed by massive assault on the Confederate center.
+The next day, his army would strike at each of Lee’s flanks simultaneously, followed by a massive assault on the Confederate center.